hilaryrobles/SOC-Automation-Lab/README.md

 - Copy the file path

 1.4 Open PowerShell as administrator
-- Navigate to the directory containing Sysmon
+1.5 Navigate to the directory containing Sysmon
   - Run: cd (Paste the file path of the extracted directory here)
   - ex. cd
   - C:\Users\hacki\Downloads\Sysmon

-1.5 Run the command to install Sysmon with the configuration
+1.6 Run the command to install Sysmon with the configuration
 ```
     .\Sysmon64.exe -i ..\sysmonconfig.xml
 ```
-  - -i flag indicates that we want to specify a configuration file
-  - ../ allows us to go back one directory
-     - sysmon config file is locaed under downloads directory so ../ will allow us to do that
-- Hit "Enter"
-- Select "Agree" to install Sysmon
-- Screen will display "Sysmon64 started"
-- Close PowerShell

 ## 2. Install & Configure Wazuh
 2.1